Bedrock-OSS/bedrock-wiki/docs/meta/addon-performance.md

 ### Recursion

 -   Minimize use of recursion when possible
--   Especially deep nested loop structures will cause performance issues
+- Intense nested loop structures will cause performance issues
 -   Use break to escape loops when possible

 ### Structs